haowu97/netlify/content/about/index.en.md

   enable: true
 ---

-> I use my Blog for recording.
+> I use my Blog for the record.
 >
 > Hope it helps you.